Jiggins/mu-cs401-f2015/lecture-02.md

 #Notes from previous years

-NOTE : Pictures wouldn't cross over so only text
+NOTE: Pictures wouldn't cross over so only text

 Perceptron Learning Rule